IceEmperor4944/GAT315-Physics/README.md

 ```

 Controls (Demo)

-Left Mouse Button – Click to create a ball, hold to drag the sling back, release to launch the ball
+Left Mouse Button – Click to create a ball
-Right Mouse Button - Click & drag to create blocks to knock down
+Left Mouse + Left Control - Click & drag to create blocks to knock down
+Right Mouse Button - Hold to drag the sling back, release to launch the ball
 Space Bar - Pause the scene

 Credits
 Developed using raylib
-Slingshot game inspired by Angry Birds by Rovio